lsteved/hello-world/Documentation Proposal.md

 A few notes

 * pasting the content of the documents into Solutions allows for quick access of information, and also may be helpful for Samanage search/AI suggestions, i.e. content of attachments may not be found as easily?
-* Copilot Analyst and Researcher (or SharePoint equivalents?) could potentially be used to retrieve information for the Documentation in Markdown Format folder above
+* Copilot Analyst and Researcher (or SharePoint equivalents?) could potentially be used to retrieve information from the Documentation in Markdown Format folder above
 * there is an apparently unused Subcategory in Samanage (CSD Internal > Administrative Duties) where we could possilby file all our documentation Solutions in one location, if helpful